 Buenos Aires, the large thriving cosmopolitan capital city of Argentina, has a wonderful reputation.
-Nicknamed the Paris of South America, it’s vibrant, cosmopolitan and beautiful.
+Nicknamed the Paris of South America, it’s vibrant, cosmopolitan, and beautiful.
 There are many ways you can break the bank during your time here.
-However if you’re looking to save the pennies, we’ve done the research for you and selected the best free things to do in Buenos Aires.
+However, if you’re looking to save pennies, we’ve done the research for you and selected the best free things to do in Buenos Aires.

 1. Marvel at the tombs of La Recoleta Cemetery

 Found at the top of Plaza Francis, La Recoleta is undisputedly one of the world’s greatest graveyards.
 This citadel for the dead has over 6,400 mausoleums spread over 14 acres.
 Only the most influential and powerful Argentines can hope to be laid to rest here with tombs dedicated to past presidents, army generals, and entertainers.
 It’s also the final resting place for Argentina’s first lady and national treasure Eva Perón, also known as Evita.

 It’s easy to spend hours meandering along the walkways past the elegant memorials.
 The marble mausoleums, decorated with impressive statues, combine an array of architectural styles, as well as some spine-tingling stories.
 For example, the story behind the tomb of Rufina Cambacérès who is said to have been buried alive in 1902.

 2. Tour the street’s graffiti

 Over recent years, Buenos Aires has become known as one of the world’s capitals for street art and graffiti.
 More than 130 well-known artists have made their mark on the city.
 There are no restrictions in place for where artists can paint, they just need the consent of the building owner.
-Therefore the result is huge murals, representing the history, culture and politics of Buenos Aires, spread across the city’s walls.
+The result is huge murals, representing the history, culture and politics of Buenos Aires, spread across the city’s walls.
 One of the best free things to do in Buenos Aires is to go and see some of these incredible artworks for yourself.

 While there are many walking tours you can pay to join, it’s easy to enjoy your own self-guided tour.
 There are many routes you can follow leading you through the colourful and vibrant barrios of Palermo, Caballito and Colegiales.